aliarman1/aci-chimera-01/README.md

 - Check your API key in `.env`
 - Verify API quota at Google AI Studio
 - Check internet connection
+- Ensure your API key has access to Gemini 2.5 Flash

+**API quota exceeded**:
+- Run `check_quota.bat` (Windows) or `python check_quota.py` to check quota status
+- Free tier limits: 15 requests/minute, 1,500 requests/day
+- Wait for quota reset (60 seconds for RPM, 24 hours for RPD)
+- Get a new API key or upgrade to paid tier
+- The app includes automatic rate limiting to prevent quota issues

 **Database errors**: Delete `chat_history.db` to reset the database